 Too many photos give an establishment a cheap and fast-food vibe while lengthening the menu unnecessarily.

-Images may conjure an unrealistic expectation to the customers and, if not delivered, may lead to disappointments and loss of clients.
+Images may conjure unrealistic expectations in the customers and, if not delivered, may lead to disappointments and loss of clients.

 Ensure to take high-resolution images of the pizzas you make.
 In the world of social media, people will troll your page using low-resolution pictures of what you delivered if it looks nothing like your adverts.